Essay Previous Year Paper 2022- Click Here

 Moreover, one can argue that the assertion “You cannot step twice in the same river” is subjective due to individual perceptions of the same experience.
 For instance, one person may perceive stepping into the river twice as yielding a distinct encounter, whereas another may perceive it as identical.

 Amidst all these perceptions and transformations, it is essential to recognize that impermanence can bring positive outcomes.
-Change can serve as a catalyst for growth and development.
+Change can catalyze growth and development.
 By embracing change, we open ourselves to new knowledge, connections, and experiences, fostering personal and societal progress.

 As the adage suggests, “change is the only constant in this world,” and everything is continuously transitioning into something new.
 Change permeates all aspects of life and remains an unwavering presence.
 Hence, it becomes crucial for us to acknowledge this reality and actively embrace change in our lives.
 By doing so, we align ourselves with the rhythm and harmony of this transformative process.